Sao96/Find-me-a-TV/README.md

 Find Me a TV (FMaT) is a website that displays TV's from all around the web, giving users an easy way to search for TV's from all around the web.

 ## General Usage
 There are 3 major components that make FMaT work.
-Although touched on here, details on implementation are contained in a readme in each folder respectively.
+Although touched on here, details on implementation are contained in a README in each folder respectively.

-### Web Scraper
+### Web Scrapers
 All TV's are retrieved by web scraping.
 Each store has a special scraper written for it, but the pattern is generally the same.
 Load the search results page, grab the URL of each TV, then open each of them individually and scrape the meta infomration from them.
+Push the results into a PSQL Database.

-### Database
+### Database Query App
 All scraped TV's are pushed into a PSQL database.
 The DB holds a record of a TV's model, price, brand, display size, technology, refresh rate, resolution, and a picture url as well as the actual link to the product page itself.
+A separate backend node app is ran to be able to grant access only to specific queries from the website.

 ### Website
 A simple react app that connects to the database and displays TV's with the option to form a search filter (custom query)